nchinling/mental-math-game/README.md

-# Math Dash - in progress
+# Math Dash
 Math Dash is an arithmetic math game for people of all ages.
-Players attempt to complete as many arithmetic math questions in 1 minute.
-There are 3 levels to pick from, with varying levels of difficulty.
+Players attempt to complete as many arithmetic questions in 1 minute.
+The motivation behind creating this game is for users to have some short fun and keep their numerical reasoning sharp.

 ## Tech Stack
 - 3 levels of difficulty